 Tab.
 Additionally, an input field can be used to filter the results.

 You can try our prototype yourself.
-If you do not have an Emvi account yet, go head and create one here.
+If you do not have an Emvi account yet, go ahead and create one here.
 You must also be a member of an organization.
-You can either create one yourself, or join an existing one by getting invited by an administrator.
+You can either create one yourself or join an existing one by getting invited by an administrator.
 To access the prototype, simply add

 experimental/ at the end of the URL in the address bar of your browser after opening any organization.

 Note the slash at the end of the URL.

 We will continue to pursue and expand this concept in the coming weeks and months.
 During the first tests, we could already collect positive feedback and would be very happy to receive yours.
 The prototype has its limits because the editor is not yet fully designed for keyboard operation.
 We will improve these things in the meantime and report on our progress.